Portage County, Wisconsin

 Portage County comprises the Stevens Point, WI Micropolitan Statistical Area and is included in the Wausau-Stevens Point-Wisconsin Rapids, WI Combined Statistical Area.

 History

 Portage County was created from the Wisconsin Territory in 1836 and organized in 1844.
-Like the city of Portage, Portage County is named for the portage between the Fox and Wisconsin rivers; Portage County originally included the portage and Portage but boundary changes detached the county from its namesake.
+Like the city of Portage, Portage County is named for the portage between the Fox and Wisconsin rivers; Portage County originally included the city of Portage and the portage for which it was named, but boundary changes detached the county from its namesake.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 823 sqmi, of which 801 sqmi is land and 22 sqmi (2.7%) is water.